-Section 304.
-Commissioner License
+Section 303 Commissioner License

-Commissioners shall be subject to the same background check and license eligibility requirements as Key Employees and Primary Management Officials, found in Part 400 of this Ordinance and regulations promulgated hereunder, and each must be licensed accordingly in order to qualify for and retain office.
+The Commissioner shall be subject to the same background check and license eligibility requirements as Key Employees and Primary Management Officials, found in Part 400 of this Ordinance and regulations promulgated hereunder, and each must be licensed accordingly in order to qualify for and retain office.

-Section 305.
-Commissioner Qualifications
+Section 304 Commissioner Qualifications

-In addition to satisfying the licensing eligibility standards set forth for Key Employees and Primary Management Officials, each candidate for Commissioner shall have a demonstrated knowledge of federal Indian law, IGRA, and related statutes and regulations and must meet the requirements of either (A) or (B) of this Section:
+In addition to satisfying the licensing eligibility standards set forth for Key Employees and Primary Management Officials, each candidate for Commissioner shall have a demonstrated knowledge of federal Indian law, IGRA, and related statutes and regulations and must meet the requirements of (A), (B), and (C) of this Section:

-- (A) A high school diploma; four (4) or more years' work experience in a highly- regulated industry in the field of business management, compliance, or regulation; and at least one of the following: - (1) Demonstrated knowledge of licensing requirements for Gaming Facilities; or - (2) Demonstrated knowledge of compliance and audit requirements for Gaming Facilities; or - (B) A Bachelor's degree in Business Administration, Management, Accounting, Marketing, Law, or another relevant field, with a preference given to candidates with a relevant graduate degree; two (2) or more years' work experience in a highly-regulated industry in the field of business management, compliance or regulation; and at least one of the following: - (1) Demonstrated knowledge of licensing requirements for Gaming Facilities; or - (2) Demonstrated knowledge of compliance and audit requirements for Gaming Facilities.
+- (A) A minimum of five (5) years' work experience in the management, compliance, or regulation of a business in a highly-regulated industry, which shall include at least two (2) years' work experience in Gaming. - (B) A high school diploma or a Bachelor's degree in Business Administration, Management, Accounting, Marketing, Law, or another relevant field, with a preference given to candidates with a relevant degree or graduate degree; and at least one of the following: - (1) Demonstrated knowledge of licensing requirements for Gaming Facilities; or - (2) Demonstrated knowledge of compliance and audit requirements for Gaming Facilities. - (C) Be an enrolled member of the Comanche Nation.

-Section 306.
-Commissioners' Duties
+Section 305 Commissioner's Duties

-Commissioners shall have the following duties:
+The Commissioner shall have the following duties:

-- (A) Hire, direct, and supervise an Executive Director of the Commission in accordance with Sections 330-337 of this Ordinance; - (B) Comply and ensure compliance with this Ordinance, IGRA, the Compact, and any other applicable Gaming laws and regulations, including but not limited to any and all reporting requirements; - (C) Promulgate the following tribal internal control standards, regulations, and procedures, all of which must be approved by the CBC, to implement the provisions of this Ordinance, to comply with other applicable Gaming laws and regulations, to track and audit the generation and expenditure of Gaming revenue, and to promote effective regulation of Gaming: - (1) Regulations for the licensure, including tiered licensure, or registration of vendors, employees, and Gaming Facilities as required in Part 400 of this Ordinance; - (2) Regulations and procedures governing the conduct of background investigations that set forth eligibility standards for the different tiers of licensing and the registration of vendors, employees, and Gaming Facilities; - (3) Regulations providing for the levying of fees, including a schedule of such fees, associated with registering, permitting, and licensing, as applicable, of employees, vendors, and Gaming Facilities, and the certification, as applicable, of Gaming devices; - (4) Regulations governing enforcement actions, the levying of fines, including a schedule of such fines, and the denial, suspension, or revocation of any individual or vendor license, for violations of this Ordinance or any other applicable Gaming laws and regulations;
+- (A) Comply and ensure compliance with this Ordinance, IGRA, the Compact, and any other applicable Gaming laws and regulations, including but not limited to any and all reporting requirements; - (B) Promulgate the following tribal internal control standards, regulations, and procedures, all of which must be approved by the CBC, to implement the provisions of this Ordinance, to comply with other applicable Gaming laws and regulations, to track and audit the generation and expenditure of Gaming revenue, and to promote effective regulation of Gaming: - (1) Regulations for the licensure, including tiered licensure, or registration of vendors, employees, and Gaming Facilities as required in Part 400 of this Ordinance: - (2) Regulations and procedures governing the conduct of background investigations that set forth eligibility standards for the different tiers of licensing and the registration of vendors, employees, and Gaming Facilities; - (3) Regulations providing for the levying of fees, including a schedule of such fees, associated with registering, permitting, and licensing, as applicable, of employees, vendors, and Gaming Facilities, and the certification, as applicable, of Gaming devices; - (4) Regulations governing enforcement actions, the levying of fines, including a schedule of such fines, and the denial, suspension, or revocation of any individual or vendor license, for violations of this Ordinance or any other applicable Gaming laws and regulations;